 - 5 steps to risk assessment INDG163

 - Risk assessment and Policy Template

-- Workplace HSW Short Guide for Managers INDG244
+- Workplace HSW Short Guide For Managers INDG244

 - Successful health and safety management HSG 65

+- Essentials of Health and Safety At work

 - Managing H&S Five Steps to success INDG275

-Check - Measuring performa ance, monitor before events and investiga te post events Standard Employer's measure what they are doing to implement their health and safety policy, to assess how effectively they are controlling risks, and how well they are developing a positive health and safety culture.
-Rationale Checking that you are effectively managing risks in your organisation is vital, but often overlooked.
-It will help confirm that the organisation is doing enough to manage health and safety and may show you how to improve.
-Legal Reference Health and Safety at Work etc Act 1974 Management of Health and Safety at Work Regulations 1999 Safety Representatives and Safety Committees Regulations 1977 Criteria Evidence Legal References The board is committed to the monitoring process and regularly receives both specific and routine reports on health and safety performance.
+Standard Employers measure what they are doing to implement their health and safety policy, to assess how effectively they are controlling risks, and how well they are developing a positive health and safety culture.
+Rationale nanaging risks in your organisation is vital, but ugh to manage health and safety and may sho Legal Reference Health and Safety at Work etc Act 1974 Management of Health and Safety at Work Regulations 1999 Safety Representatives and Safety Committees Regulations 1977 Criteria Evidence Legal References Observations The board is committed to the monitoring process and regularly receives both specific and routine reports on health and safety performance.
 Board minutes Reports Management of Health and Safety at Work Regulations 1999, Regulation 5 Monitoring is in place to ensure that risk control measures are implemented.
-Methods include checks, inspection, and investigation.
+Methods include checks, inspection and investigation.
 Risk register Health and safety policy Inspection reports Management of Health and Safety at Work Regulations 1999, Regulation 5 The organisation has documented arrangements for monitoring performance.
 Health and safety policy Monitoring documentation Management of Health and Safety at Work Regulations 1999, Regulation 5 The organisation investigates accidents to identify the immediate and underlying causes to ensure lessons are learnt and action taken.
-Management of Health and Safety at Work Regulations 1999, Regulation 5
+Investigation reports Management of Health and Safety at Work Regulations 1999, Regulation 5